-From waterfalls to mountain views to alpine lakes, hiking near Sisters has it all!
+From refreshing waterfalls to mountain views to alpine lakes, hiking near Sisters Oregon has it all!

 Lace up your boots, pack the snacks and let’s explore the best of hiking Sisters Oregon!

-Sisters is positioned perfectly for access to amazing hikes in the Central Oregon Cascade Mountains.
+Sisters is positioned perfectly for access to amazing hikes in the Central Oregon Cascade Mountains via Highway 20 and the McKenzie Highway (which is closed November to July).

-In the table below, we list all of the hikes near Sisters mentioned in this article.
-You can click the name of the hike to learn more below.
+In the table below, we list all of the hiking trails near Sisters Oregon that we cover in detail in this article.

 Hiking Sisters Oregon Map

-Use this interactive map to see all the hikes near Sisters mentioned in this article.
-You can also expand this map to open it up in a new window.
+Use this interactive map we made to see all the hikes near Sisters mentioned in this article.
+You can also expand this map to open it in a new window.

 Best Hikes Near Sisters Oregon

-From mountain peaks, lava flows, and alpine meadows to pristine waterfalls, forests, and streams, there are so many great things to see while hiking near Sisters.
+From mountain peaks, lava flows, and alpine meadows to pristine waterfalls, forests, and streams, there are so many great things to see while hiking near Sisters Oregon.

-In this section, we’ll cover the best hikes near Sisters and include helpful information for you when planning your visit!
+In this section, we’ll cover the best hikes around Sisters Oregon and include helpful information for you when planning your visit!

 Tam McArthur Rim Trail